oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 lack support and bring new security requirements.

-PKCE is the most obvious solution for OAuth clients as it is available and effectively used today for similar purposes for OAuth native apps whereas `nonce` is appropriate for OpenID Connect clients.
+PKCE is the most obvious solution for OAuth clients as it is available today (originally intended for OAuth native apps) whereas `nonce` is appropriate for OpenID Connect clients.

-Note: An attacker can circumvent the countermeasures described above if he is able to create or capture the respective secret or code_challenge that is then used in the victim's authorization request.

-Exact redirect URI matching of authorization requests can prevent the attacker from using the pre-warmed secret in the faked authorization transaction on the victim's device.

-Unfortunately, it does not work for all kinds of OAuth clients.
-It is effective for web and JS apps and for native apps with claimed URLs.
-Attacks on native apps using custom schemes or redirect URIs on localhost cannot be prevented this way, except if the AS enforces one-time use for PKCE verifier or `nonce` values.
+### Limitations

+An attacker can circumvent the countermeasures described above if he can modify the `nonce` or `code_challenge` values that are used in the victim's authorization request.
+The attacker can modify these values to be the same ones as those chosen by the client in his own session in Step 2 of the attack above.
+(This requires that the victim's session with the client begins after the attacker started his session with the client.)
+If the attacker is then able to capture the authorization code from the victim, the attacker will be able to inject the stolen code in Step 3 even if PKCE or `nonce` are used.

+This attack is complex and requires a close interaction between the attacker and the victim's session.
+Nonetheless, measures to prevent attackers from reading the contents of the authorization response still need to be taken, as described in (#insufficient_uri_validation), (#credential_leakage_referrer), (#browser_history), (#mix_up), and (#open_redirection).

 ## Access Token Injection {#access_token_injection}

-In such an attack, the attacker attempts to inject a stolen access token into a legitimate client (that is not under the attacker's control).
+In an access token injection attack, the attacker attempts to inject a stolen access token into a legitimate client (that is not under the attacker's control).
 This will typically happen if the attacker wants to utilize a leaked access token to impersonate a user in a certain client.

-To conduct the attack, the attacker starts an OAuth flow with the client and modifies the authorization response by replacing the access token issued by the authorization server or directly makes up an authorization server response including the leaked access token.
-Since the response includes the state value generated by the client for this particular transaction, the client does not treat the response as a CSRF and will use the access token injected by the attacker.
+To conduct the attack, the attacker starts an OAuth flow with the client using the implicit grant and modifies the authorization response by replacing the access token issued by the authorization server or directly makes up an authorization server response including the leaked access token.
+Since the response includes the `state` value generated by the client for this particular transaction, the client does not treat the response as a CSRF attack and uses the access token injected by the attacker.

 ### Countermeasures